FilippoGiove/FGMultiSelectionPickerView/README.md

 ![Gif](https://github.com/FilippoGiove/FGMultiSelectionPickerView/blob/master/gif_example.gif)

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

-Just copy all the swift classes in the Library Group in your project.
+Just copy in your project all the swift classes in the Library Group .

 ## Example